Binary Tree in Action (Serialization)

 list.

-Based on our earlier analysis, the nodes
+Based on our analysis, the nodes

-list is a flattened binary tree:
+list represents a flattened binary tree: